 Talk to the locals about what grows best in the area you’re interested in.
 Both the University of Azuay and University of Cuenca maintain agricultural research stations outside of Cuenca with personnel knowledgeable about crops and growing conditions; they can also recommend professional agronomists.
 The gardening experience of other expats is also a valuable resource.

 Would-be gardeners should also perform soil tests.
 While soil quality is generally good in Ecuador, some areas have been over-grazed and others have been damaged by monocropping and poor stewardship.

 One of the most overlooked issues of those looking to buy land in the country, particularly for foreigners, is security.
-Theft happens in rural areas just as it is in cities.
-Talk to locals, get to know the community, keep up with the local scuttlebutt, and develop a plan to protect your property.
+Violent crime and theft happens in rural areas just as it does in cities.
+Talk to locals, get to know the community, keep up with the local scuttlebutt, and develop a plan to protect yourself and your property.

 Most important: don’t make yourself a target.
 Understand that large, ostentatious houses and farm structures attract attention and not always by your friends and neighbors.
 Live smart.
 Live simply.

 If you are one of those who’s expecting an an international financial meltdown or natural disaster and want a place to escape the ensuing social upheaval, you’re in luck in the Ecuadorian countryside.
 With relatively consistent year-round temperatures, fertile soil, abundant water, including tens-of-thousands of mountain springs, the Andes are a survivalist’s paradise.

 Best of all, you will be surrounded by other survivalists.
 The campesinos have been surviving off the land for centuries and have learned how to deal with whatever calamity comes their way.
 They can teach foreigners, even the most paranoid, a thing or two.
 In many remote areas, they still use a barter system for many of their transactions, and most of them still get around on foot or horseback.